aydensalazar/covid19seirdproject/README.md

-# Interactive Build-Your-Own COVID-19 SEIRD Epidemic Model Simulation
+# Build-Your-Own COVID-19 SEIRD Epidemic Model
-## By Ayden Salazar, inspired by a COVID-19 project done for the Data Science Society at Berkeley
+## By Ayden Salazar
+### Inspired by a COVID-19 project done for the Data Science Society at Berkeley

 To get started with the application, clone the repository via your terminal: